15.1. Sentiment Analysis and the Dataset¶

 This section will focus on loading data for one of the sub-questions in this field: using text sentiment classification to analyze the emotions of the text’s author.
 This problem is also called sentiment analysis and has a wide range of applications.
 For example, we can analyze user reviews of products to obtain user satisfaction statistics, or analyze user sentiments about market conditions and use it to predict future trends.

-import d2l from mxnet import gluon, np, npx import os npx.set_np()
+from d2l import mxnet as d2l from mxnet import gluon, np, npx import os npx.set_np()

 15.1.1.
 The Sentiment Analysis Dataset¶

 We use Stanford’s Large Movie Review Dataset as the dataset for sentiment analysis.
 This dataset is divided into two datasets for training and testing purposes, each containing 25,000 movie reviews downloaded from IMDb.
 In each dataset, the number of comments labeled as “positive” and “negative” is equal.

 We first download this dataset to the “../data” path and extract it to “../data/aclImdb”.

 #@save d2l.DATA_HUB['aclImdb'] = ( 'http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz', '01ada507287d82875905620988597833ad4e0903') data_dir = d2l.download_extract('aclImdb', 'aclImdb')

 Next, read the training and test datasets.
 Each example is a review and its corresponding label: 1 indicates “positive” and 0 indicates “negative”.